Last updated on September 20th, 2023 at 05:55 am

 You can also visit the archaeological site in the basement.

-You can find the longest bench in the world on the Promenade de la Treille: a 120m (393ft) bench!
+The longest bench in the world is on the Promenade de la Treille: 120m (393ft) long!

 You will walk on the remains of what used to be the city’s fortification to keep the city and its people safe back in the day.
 And make your way to your next stop, the Park Bastion